Rhode Island College (Elmhurst) — Student Handbook

 Consistent with the mission set forth by the College, Res[idential] Life maintains that a residential living environment conducive to academic, social, and personal growth depends on the willingness of its members to act responsibly and also with good citizenship.
 This can be achieved in an atmosphere of personal self-discipline, guided by the principle of respect for the rights of others and of the community.
 By choosing to reside in College housing, residents agree to adhere to all College policies, procedures, and expectations, including the policies, procedures, and expectations set forth herein, as well as the Student Code of Conduct and the Conduct Review Process.
 All residents are expected to read, familiarize themselves with, and at all times adhere to the Code.
 Failure to do so may result in disciplinary sanctions.

-The short paragraph below was the only RIC information we could find online that mentioned noise.
+The short paragraph below was the only RIC information we could find online that mentioned noise, and it seems to refer to students on-campus:

 Quiet Hours / Noise Policy